 The Washington State Fair also offers up plenty of classic carnival games.
 From Piggly Downs to Shoot Out the Star, the fun never seems to stop.

 Tim and I also really enjoy checking out all of the different farm animals at the fair.
 We saw giant bunnies, loads of sheep, curious and stubborn goats, and plenty of cows.
 In fact, one of the cows we saw had given birth to a calf just minutes before we got there.
 The fair also has horses, miniature horses, dogs, and pigs.
 We love walking through the barns and talking to the kids who raised the animals.
 It’s neat to hear how proud they are of their hard work.

 While we enjoy the rides, games, animals, and food, the Washington state Fair has so much more!
-The fair brings in big musical acts and entertainers every year, including Carrie Underwood, Alabama, Ceelo Green, Larry the Cable Guy, and Kid Rock (to just name a few).
+The fair brings in big musical acts and entertainers every year, including Chicago, Kane Brown, Zac Brown Band, and Pentatonix (to just name a few).
 There is also a rodeo, laser shows, comedy acts, local musicians, and even cirque shows.
-Another big attraction at the fair is Luminasia, a larger-than-life lantern festival.
-While some of these attractions are free, many of them come at an extra cost.
-Main stage entertainment can cost more than $100, while Luminasia is $12 per person.

-Even with all the money we spent, we had a great time on our date night at the Washington State Fair.
+Even with all the money we spent, we had a great time on our date night.
 The night was packed with a lot of laughs.
-We’re already talking about going back next year.
+We are already talking about going back next year.

 Have you ever visited the Washington State Fair?
 What’s your favorite thing to do there?
 We’d love to hear from you!
 Please leave your comments below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more awesome events happening in the Pacific Northwest.